syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Paragraph.md

 ### Hanging Indent

-A hanging indent is a type of paragraph formatting where the first line of the paragraph starts at the left margin, and all subsequent lines are indented to the right.
-The purpose of a hanging indent is to create a visually distinct format that makes it easier to scan and read entries or items.
+A hanging indent is a paragraph formatting where the first line of the paragraph starts at the left margin, and all subsequent lines are indented to the right.

+The following code example shows how to set hanging indent a paragraph in Word document.

 {% tabs %}